bcg2718/hello-world/README.md

 Logical fallacies:

 Agrument from consequences: p is not true because you value q, p is not false because you fear q.

+Straw man: attacking the argument's ugly cousin says nothing about the orignal argument.